SECURITIES AND EXCHANGE COMMISSION

 In addition to our focus on values and safety, we strive to continually attract, develop, engage, and retain a high-performing diverse global team that executes our enterprise strategy of long-term profitable growth.

 Additionally, skill-based programs to upskill our manufacturing employees are developed locally and tailored to the specific needs of the business.
 In China, we continue to invest in programs that encourage women to pursue engineering management and leadership roles.
 In India, we tailored recruiting campaigns and on-site benefits to attract female employees.
-In 2020, Caterpillar, along with other companies across industries formed the OneTen coalition.
+Caterpillar, along with other companies across industries, participates in the OneTen coalition.
 The coalition is committed to upskill, hire and advance Black Americans over the next 10 years into family-sustaining careers.